-Black Friday is just around the corner and if you’ve been living in 2020, you already know it’s probably going to be different.
+Black Friday is just around the corner and chances are you lived through 2020, you already know it’s probably going to be different.
 Actually, it IS going to be different.
 Trending articles indicate Black Friday is going to generate more traffic online than in person.
 In fact, in many states, gathering restrictions and capacity limits will make it so crowds are all but extinct from the retail storefronts.
-Here are some Black Friday marketing ideas for direct sellers to help start capitalizing on the high online traffic predictions for 2020.
+Here are some Black Friday marketing ideas for direct sellers to help start capitalizing on the high online traffic predictions for 2020 and beyond

 What is Black Friday